GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

 # Introducing R and RStudio IDE

-!!! info
+!!! info "Learning outcomes"

-    === "Keypoints"
+    === "Key points"

         - R is a powerful, popular open-source scripting language
         - You can customize the layout of RStudio, and use the project feature to manage the files and packages used in your analysis
         - RStudio allows you to run R in an easy-to-use interface and makes it easy to find help

     === "Objectives"

         - Know advantages of analyzing data in R
         - Know advantages of using RStudio
         - Create an RStudio project, and know the benefits of working within a project
         - Be able to customize the RStudio layout
         - Be able to locate and change the current working directory with `getwd()` and `setwd()`
         - Compose an R script file containing comments and commands
         - Understand what an R function is
         - Locate help for an R function using `?`, `??`, and `args()`

 ## Getting ready to use R for the first time

 In this lesson we will take you through the very first things you need